Arthie/xwind/README.md

 - You need to setup postCSS with your bundler
 - You have to use PurgeCSS to get minimal css file
-- No error when you misspell a class
+- No error when misspelling or using a class that doesn't exist
 - Inline classes can get very long and hard to read
 - You have to specify the variants for utility classes in tailwind.config.js

 ## Features

 - Solves all of the above problems
-- Compatible with Tailwind version **1.3.3**
+- Compatible with Tailwind version **1.3.x**
 - All utility and component classes
 - All variant utility classes
 - Full support for custom classes and `tailwind.config.js` customization
 - New syntax to apply variants to multiple utility classes
 - Supports Tailwind plugins (e.g. tailwind-ui, custom-forms)
-- No runtime impact all transformations happen during build time.
+- No runtime impact all transformations happen during build time
-- Hot reloading: changes in `tailwind.config.js` go in effect next time server recompiles.
+- Hot reloading: changes in `tailwind.config.js` go in effect next time dev server recompiles

 ## Usage